 I mean, you can like President Trump, you can dislike President Trump, but in a hard-fought two-year campaign, he beat 16 other Republicans for the nomination.

-He beat Hillary Clinton in a billion dollar campaign and the left-wing news media for the presidency.
+He beat Hillary Clinton in a billion-dollar campaign and the left-wing news media for the presidency.

-But instead, this person is basically saying to the whole country, I am taking on the right to sabotage the American government on behalf of whatever my whacked out values are, uh, because I've decided that I am smarter than the American people, I am smarter than Donald Trump, uh, and that therefore I have every right to screw up the whole system.
+But in spite of this person is basically saying to the whole country, I am taking on the right to sabotage the American government on behalf of whatever my whacked out values are, because I've decided that I am smarter than the American people.

-Well, if you think about it, that is an extraordinary uh series of things for somebody to say.
+Well, if you think about it, that is an extraordinary series of things for somebody to say.

 If this person is discovered and found out, would there be consequences besides being fired?